 Q) I am on an F2 visa and teaching for 28 months at the same Hagwon.
 The contract between myself and the owner is basically a few written lines, just mention salary and final teaching date.
 There is no mentioning of the severance payment.
 According to the labor law, am I entitled to severance payment even though it is not mentioned in a short contract?

 A) If and to the extent that you are legally regarded as an employee under Korean labor law, you are entitled to a severance pay under Korean labor law.

-The term employee under Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
-The most important factors for classifying someone as an employee are, among other things, (i) whether the person receives instructions or directions from an employer, so there exists a superior/subordinate relationship and (ii) whether the wages the person receives are of a nature that compensate for the labor he or she provided.
+The term employee under the Korean labor law is someone who provides labor pursuant to his or her employer’s instructions or directions in exchange for wage compensation.
+The important factors for classifying someone as an employee are, among other things, (i) whether the person receives instructions or directions from an employer, so there exists a superior/subordinate relationship and (ii) whether the wages the person receives are of a nature that compensates for the labor he or she provided.
 In many cases, foreign English teachers in Hagwon or school are being regarded as employees under Korean law.

-Also you can find a stack of competent legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.
+Also, you can find a stack of competent legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.

 © 2010 Mr. Wonil Chung, a Korean Lawyer/Chung & Partners, a Korean Law Firm.
 All rights reserved.

 Because of the generality of this update, the information provided herein, which may or may not reflect the most current legal development, may not be applicable in all situations and should not be acted upon without specific legal advice based on particular situations.